808broadway/google-postmaster-tools-mcp/README.md

    *(Important: JSON blocks must always be separated by commas.
 If you paste this new block at the very end of your existing configuration file, make sure there is a comma `,` on the line immediately preceding it.
 If you paste it at the very beginning, make sure there is a comma `,` immediately after its final closing bracket `}`!)*

-   Note: If you want to let Claude format the config file for, see the "Let Claude format the JSON for you" tip near the bottom of this guide.
+   Note: If you want to let Claude format the config file for you, see the "Let Claude format the JSON for you" tip near the bottom of this guide.

 5. Save the file and close your text editor.
 6. Completely **Quit** Claude from the Windows system tray (down by the clock) and restart the app.
 The server will now run invisibly in the background.